 Your flooring withstands a lot during a day — drops, spills, furniture and light to heavy foot traffic.
 All laminate flooring is long-lasting and resistant to many types of damage, but some flooring is crafted to be more resilient than others to meet specific needs around a home or business.
 One way to determine whether your laminate flooring is tough enough for everyday use in your space is by noting its abrasion class rating.
 If you’re building a new home or relaying floor in an existing area, you need to become familiar with laminate class ratings to make the best choice for your needs.

 If you’ve never heard of laminate abrasion class ratings before, don’t worry!
-We’re going to review everything you need to know about AC ratings, including how to choose the best AC rating for your room or building.
+We’re going to review everything you need to know about AC ratings, including how to choose the best laminate AC rating for your room or building.

-What Are Abrasion Class Ratings?
+What Are Abrasion Class (AC) Ratings?

-Abrasion class ratings — also known as AC ratings — is an industry-wide system of classifying laminate flooring by how durable it is.
 Laminate flooring is available in various styles, patterns, textures and colors, regardless of its AC rating.
 AC ratings are not meant to distinguish poor-quality flooring from high-quality flooring.
 Instead, they are an easy way to classify laminate flooring into different categories so you can make a sound investment for your space.

 How Is Laminate Flooring Rated?